ArthurPouzCS/ArthurPouzCS/README.md

 # 👋 Hello World!

+I'm Arthur,
-I'm Arhtur, an AI Engineer with a passion for leveraging artificial intelligence to address climate change and create positive impact.
+an AI Engineer with a passion for leveraging artificial intelligence to address climate change and create positive impact.
 My mission is to contribute to a greener, more sustainable future through innovative technology solutions.

 ## 💼 Professional Background